snarfed/ownyourresponses/README.md

 ### Facebook

 Facebook's [Real Time Updates](https://developers.facebook.com/docs/graph-api/real-time-updates/) should work.
 I've already used it in [ownyourcheckin](https://github.com/snarfed/ownyourcheckin).
-I'd subscribe to `/user/likes` and `/user/feed`, which I _think_ should include comments.
+I'd subscribe to `/user/likes` and `/user/feed`, which I _think_ should include likes and comments.
 I could also poll those endpoints.

 ...ugh, except they only tell me *that* I liked or commented on something, not *what* I liked or commented on.
 Here are example objects from those API endpoints: